What is data validation? What is data profiling?

 Data analysts, data engineers and data scientists are typically in charge of data transformation within an organization.
 They identify the source data, determine the required data formats and perform data mapping.
 They then execute the actual transformation process before moving the data into appropriate databases for storage and use.

-Their work involves the following five main steps:
+Their work involves the following six main steps:

-3. Code generation.
-Data professionals use either data transformation tools or write script to create the software code required to transform the data.
+4. Code generation.
+Data professionals use either data transformation tools or write scripts to create the software code required to transform the data.

-5. Review.
+6. Data review.
 Data professionals or end users confirm that the output data meets the established transformation requirements.
+They check that it is correct and consistent.
 If not, they address and correct any anomalies and errors.

 These steps fall within the ETL process for organizations that use on-premises warehouses.
-However, scalable cloud-based data warehouses have given rise to a slightly different process called ELT for extract, load, transform; in this process, organizations can load raw data into data warehouses and then transform data at the time of use.
+However, scalable cloud-based data warehouses have given rise to ELT processes, which organizations use to load raw data into data warehouses and then transform data at the time of use.

 Benefits of data transformation

-Organizations need high-quality data in formats compatible with the systems consuming it to gain insight into and improve these operations.
-Thus, data transformation is a critical component of an enterprise data program because it delivers the following benefits:
+Data transformation is a critical component of enterprise data programs because it delivers the following benefits:

-• Reduced number of mistakes, such as missing values.
+• Higher data quality with fewer mistakes, such as duplicates or missing values.

 Challenges of data transformation

-The data transformation process, however, can be complex and complicated.
-The challenges organizations face include the following:
+The data transformation process can be complex and complicated, particularly for organizations that deal with large data volumes.
+The challenges organizations face might include the following:

 • High cost of transformation tools and professional expertise.